 9 E 13th St, New York, NY 10003, USA

-Joe Coffee is a great go-to coffee shop where the product is excellent, and—wait for it—the service isn't snooty!
-The company prides itself on hospitality, is family-owned, and provides a well needed dose of caffeine after a long day wandering...
+Joe is reliable coffee choice where the product is excellent and the service isn't snooty.
+The company prides itself on hospitality, is owned by a local family, and provides a much-needed dose of caffeine after a long day wandering through the...

 100 Stanton St, New York, NY 10002, USA

 Gooey, crispy, cheesy, buttery: The list of adjectives goes on for this Lower East Side grilled cheese purveyor.
 Don't expect the sammies Mom made for your after-school snack; no Wonderbread or Kraft singles here.
 Billed as "Super Fancy Grilled...